Jack Cole (choreographer): Hollywood

 Cole led the supremely talented Hayworth to give a tour de force performance in "Put the Blame on Mame" in Gilda.
-As Cole wrote, years later, "I must say of all the things I ever did for movies, that's one of the few I can really look at on the screen right now and say: If you want to see a beautiful, erotic woman, this is it.
+As Cole noted, years later, "I must say of all the things I ever did for movies, that's one of the few I can really look at on the screen right now and say: If you want to see a beautiful, erotic woman, this is it.
 It still remains first class, it could be done right now."

 Seven years after Gilda Cole not only choreographed, but directed Monroe in "Diamonds Are a Girl's Best Friend" in Gentlemen Prefer Blondes.
 Ever the perfectionist, Cole dictated nearly every aspect of her performance, from the camera setups and the lyrics to her gestures and phrasing, turning the original Broadway version, which Cole considered "square", into something far more swinging and sensual.
 Cole relied on the technique he learned in his years studying bharata nāṭyam, and had integrated with swing in his nightclub performances, to lead Monroe through small, sharp changes of direction as she performed her refined bump and grind.

 Monroe's performance established her persona in her later musical and comedy roles.
 Although Monroe was acquiring a reputation for being difficult and undisciplined, she responded positively to Cole's controlling style on this shoot and insisted on language in her next contract with 20th Century-Fox that required that he be hired to choreograph her in any movie in which she was called on to dance.
 They worked together on five more films and remained close friends even after their working relationship ended.

 Their last film, Let's Make Love, which was also Monroe's last musical comedy role, was less harmonious, as Monroe was chronically late for rehearsals, if she appeared at all, and less focused.
 This was also Cole's last film, as movie musicals had become less popular and profitable by the end of the 1950s and musical tastes changed.
 Cole returned once more to Broadway.